 West Point Academy is a beacon of American history and military tradition in the picturesque Hudson River Valley.
 For visitors seeking a blend of scenic beauty, historical significance, and cultural enrichment, use this handy guide to visit West Point Academy and nearby attractions.
 Beyond the hallowed halls of the academy, the surrounding area boasts a wealth of activities to suit various interests.
+You could easily spend a weekend exploring this iconic location and the surrounding area.

 Historical Significance